Puberty is when your body changes and you develop from being a girl to a woman. Learn what changes to expect so that you feel more prepared.

 Be prepared to get your period.

-Talk to your health care provider about when you might start getting your period.
-Your health care provider may be able to tell you, from other changes in your body, when you should expect your period.
+Talk to your provider about when you might start getting your period.
+Your provider may be able to tell you, from other changes in your body, when you should expect your period.

 Keep supplies for your period in your backpack or purse.
 You will want some pads or pantiliners.
 Being prepared for when you get your period keeps you from being too worried.